What is Records Management?

 Can the Warehouse Certificate of Destruction be used as my disposition log?

 The warehouse issues a Certificate of Destruction to departments after it destroys records belonging to that department.
-Under certain circumstances, the Certificate may be used in lieu of filling out a Disposition Log.
+If the Certificate contains the same information as that listed on the Disposition Log , it may be used in lieu of filling out a Disposition Log.
+This includes for each type of record listed the Record Series Title, Agency Item Number, required retention period, and the dates of the records included in the destruction.

 Why are some records designated as “Vital” records?